Electric portfolio

 A clear course towards electric mobility

-Audi believes in electric mobility.
-The brand intends to electrify its entire model range in the coming years.
-The introduction of the Audi Q6 e-tron and the Audi A6 e-tron in 2024 mark the next step of this transformation.
-Next on Audi’s ambitious e-roadmap: By 2027, it plans to have electrified all its core segments, and by 2033, to have phased out the production of vehicles with combustion engines.
+Audi is electrifying its product portfolio step by step.
+The introduction of the Audi Q6 e-tron and the Audi A6 e-tron in 2024 marked an important step in this transformation.
+In the medium term, Audi wants to offer an all-electric vehicle in each of its core segments.
+The ambitious road map towards electric mobility also aims to gradually phase out the production of combustion-engine vehicles.
 For the electrification of its models, Audi is leveraging Group-wide synergies and has multiple cross-brand platforms at its disposal.
 The brand with the four rings’ actions promoting sustainable electric mobility include expanding green power and its own charging infrastructure, for example the Audi charging hubs.

-“In the coming years, we will fundamentally strengthen and rejuvenate our portfolio with numerous new models – again bringing our idea of Vorsprung durch Technik to the street.
-Our groundbreaking electric cars are the focus of this transformation,” says Gernot Döllner, CEO of AUDI AG.
-According to Döllner, the company’s early commitment to electric mobility has led to a clear plan for leading the technological shift.
-The e-roadmap, Döllner says, stipulates the gradual phasing out of the production of vehicles with combustion engines, among other steps.
+“As part of a measure that started last year, we are fundamentally strengthening and rejuvenating our portfolio with numerous new models – again bringing our idea of Vorsprung durch Technik to the street,” says Gernot Döllner, CEO of AUDI AG.
 “Ultimately, our entire portfolio will be switched over to electric mobility.
 Along the way, we are positioned robustly and flexibly for the coming years with our new electric cars and a completely new generation of combustion models and plug-in hybrids,” says Gernot Döllner.

 A constantly growing product range of fully electric models